pingcap/docs-cn/develop/dev-guide-third-party-support.md

 ---
-title: Third-Party Libraries Support Maintained by PingCAP
+title: Third-Party Tools Supported by TiDB
-summary: Learn about third-party libraries support maintained by PingCAP.
+summary: Learn about third-party tools supported by TiDB.
 ---

-# Third-Party Libraries Support Maintained by PingCAP
+# Third-Party Tools Supported by TiDB

+> **Note:**
+>
+> This document only lists common third-party tools supported by TiDB.
+Some other third-party tools are not listed, not because they are not supported, but because PingCAP is not sure whether they use features that are incompatible with TiDB.

 TiDB is highly compatible with the MySQL 5.7 protocol, so most of the MySQL drivers, ORM frameworks, and other tools that adapt to MySQL are compatible with TiDB.
 This document focuses on these tools and their support levels for TiDB.